MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/Pose/README.md

 For RQA:

-RQA package (included in rqa/ submodule)
+RQA package (included in rqa/ submodule) - A Python implementation of univariate and multivariate recurrence quantification analysis methods for analyzing temporal dynamics and nonlinear patterns in time series data.